kmonsoor/blog.kmonsoor.com/content/articles/tech/python-how-to-create-all-possible-numbers-using-same-digits.md

+---
-Title: Python: How to Create All Possible Numbers Using Same Digits
+Title: [Python][How to] Create All Possible Numbers Using Same Digits
 Date: 2014-01-31 15:00
-Tags: python, coding, syntax
+Tags: python, coding, syntax, combination
-Slug: python-how-to-create-all-possible-numbers-using-same-digits
 status: published
-Summary: You should open-source as-if you gonna die tonight.
-Literally.
+---

 Let's say the number is 123.